Legal

 Retentionthe "__cf_bm" cookie expires after at most 30 minutes of inactivity.
 Aggregated security logs at Cloudflare are retained briefly under Cloudflare's standard retention.

-Legal basis§ 25 (2) No. 2 TTDSG (technically required for the service requested by the user) and Art.
+Legal basis§ 25 (2) No. 2 TDDDG (technically required for the service requested by the user) and Art.
 6 (1) (f) GDPR (overriding legitimate interest in a secure, available website).

 Third-country transferCloudflare is a US group; data may be processed on servers in the USA.
 Safeguards: EU Standard Contractual Clauses and the EU-US Data Privacy Framework (adequacy decision of 10 July 2023).
 Note: the legal certainty of the framework may be limited; annulment proceedings are pending before the General Court of the EU (case T-553/23).